TakahikoKawasaki/nv-websocket-client/README.md

 ```

 So, you can handle all error cases in `onError()` method.
 However, note that
-`onError()` may be called multiple times due to one error, so don't try to
+`onError()` may be called multiple times for one error cause, so don't try to
 trigger reconnection in `onError()`.
 Instead, `onDisconnected()` is the right
 place to trigger reconnection.